raze30/civic-connect/README.md

 ### **Citizen Flow**

-1. Register or log in
+1. Register and verify email
-2. Submit an issue using the report form
+2. Log in (OTP if enabled)
-3. Select location on the map
+3. Report an issue with map pin
-4. Upload a photo (optional)
+4. Upload photo (optional)
-5. Other users upvote the issue
-6. Citizen monitors issue status changes
+5. Track status and receive updates

 ### **Staff Flow**

-1. Log in to staff panel
+1. Log in to staff dashboard
-2. View upvoted or recent issues
+2. Review reported issues
-3. Change issue status (Pending → In Progress → Resolved)
+3. Update issue status
-4. Audit trail automatically logs action
+4. Actions logged in audit trail

 ---